Gately Williams

 On one of my trips to Asheville, I rode 22 miles up the Blue Ridge into a late afternoon fog.
 I parked at the Craggy Gardens Visitors center and followed the trail into the mist.

-Photographs by Gately Williams are on display throughout the rooms, halls and meeting spaces at The Restoration Hotel.
+Photographs by Gately Williams are displayed throughout guest rooms, corridors, and meeting spaces at The Restoration Hotel.
+On select occasions, limited-edition prints are also available for purchase at The Mercantile.